NI57721/vim-socrates/README.md

 To learn more about each keymap, see KEYMAPS.

 ## SMART MODE
-When smart mode is on, some characters are automatically replaced with another character according with the Ancient Greek grammar while you are typing in insert mode.
+Once smart mode is turned on, some characters are automatically replaced with
+another character according with the Ancient Greek grammar while you are
+typing in insert mode.

 ### Sigma detection

-When you type a punctuation after a sigma or when you leave from insert mode after typing a sigma, replace the sigma with final sigma.
-About punctuations, see g:socrates_punctuations.
+When you type a punctuation after a small sigma or when you leave from insert
+mode after typing a small sigma, replace the sigma with a final sigma.
+About
+punctuations, see g:socrates_punctuations.

 ### Rho detection

-When you type a rho at the beginning of a word, replace the rho with that with a rough breathing mark.
+When you type a rho at the beginning of a word, replace the rho with that
+with a rough breathing mark.

 ## CHANGELOG